bhivourdevnath-stack/telegram-bot/README.md

 - ✅ Your interests and goals
 - ✅ Learning journey or education
 - ✅ GitHub work

+** Note: ** The more information AI gets, the better the bot's answer becomes.
+So try to give information about yourself in detail.

 **What to exclude:**
 - ❌ Passwords or API keys